ista-vamos/artifact-rv25/README.md

  - `make short`
  - `make full`

-The command `make short` runs a short version of the experiments and it takes a few minutes.
+The command `make short` runs a short version of the experiments and it takes cca 5 minutes on a recent hardware (as of 2025).
 Full experiments are ran with `make full`.
-These experiments take XXX.
+These experiments take tens of minutes to a small number of hours, depending on the hardware.

 ## Setup